 Come join practicing teachers as they share techniques and strategies that work in their classrooms.

-The Bay Area Writing Project is excited to provide high quality professional development opportunities at an affordable price for teachers throughout the Bay Area.
+The Bay Area Writing Project is excited to provide high quality professional development opportunities at an affordable price for teachers throughout the Bay Area, led by practicing teachers who share techniques and strategies that work in their classrooms.
 This workshop series is perfect for teachers, administrators, coaches, coordinators, student teachers or anyone interested in the teaching of writing.

 Really succinct - not too much information and it was really helpful to have it framed with a real classroom example8th Grade Humanities Teacher

 October 28, 2023: Writing & Ethnic Studies Across the Disciplines

 Writing has never been the exclusive domain of English teachers.
 Teachers of all subjects have the potential to not only offer students space to make sense of ideas, but also to build comfort with the kinds of writing that exist in different disciplines.
 These workshops will focus on routines, strategies and tools for understanding content and developing composition skills.
 In some workshops, participants will consider how to apply an Ethnic Studies lens to writing instruction and assignments.

 Please consider joining our newsletter email list to hear about other upcoming programs and events.

 Session 1: 9:45 am - 11:00 am

 Break: 11:00 am - 11:10 am

 Session 2: 11:15 am - 12:30 pm